zijinshanren/na_nbt/README.md

 A high-performance NBT (Named Binary Tag) library for Rust with zero-copy parsing and full mutation support.

+> ⚠️ **Note:** This crate is under active development.
+APIs may change between versions.
+> Issues and contributions are welcome!

 ## Features

 - **Zero-copy parsing** - Read NBT data without allocating memory for values